 Candy Comparison: Otoko Ume Sheet vs Umeboshi no Sheet

-What I bought this time are just that type, which consist of sheets of Umeboshi paste.
+Actually, what I bought this time is just that type, which consists of sheets of Umeboshi paste.

 Nobel Otoko Ume Sheet

 Actually, “Otoko Ume (男梅)” is the brand name for Nobel’s Umeboshi products, including Umeboshi liquors and Umeboshi candies like this and this.